Ahmed-Elshehawy/IBM-Data-Science-Professional-Certificate/README.md

 # IBM-Data-Science-Professional-Certificate
-Project and tasks in IBM Data Science Professional Certificate on coursera
+Projects and tasks in IBM Data Science Professional Certificate on coursera